maximjsx/fancy-readme-stats/README.md

 ![Example card](https://fancy-readme-stats.vercel.app/api?username=max1mde&theme=beach&email=your@email.com&show_icons=true&title=Your%20name&description=Your%20description&include_all_commits=true&show_icons=true)

-## Features

-- **Size**: A design that fills the width of the GitHub README.
-- **Parallax Animations**: Background elements move at varying speeds for added depth.
-- **Customizable Themes**: Select from animated backgrounds such as beaches, forests, or cities.
-- **GitHub Stats**: Display stats like total stars, commits, PRs, and issues.
-- **Contact Information**: Include your email or other personal details.

 ## Getting Started
 To use this card in your GitHub profile README, add the following Markdown snippet to your README file:

 ```markdown